 This really depends on the type of shipping container, as there are a number of different varieties.
 Standard and refrigerated shipping containers are designed to be airtight, which also makes them watertight and effective at keeping mice out.

 A brand new container that’s rated as being airtight will definitely keep out pests of all kinds and there’s no way a mouse will be able to get inside.

 Being solid steel, mice cannot gnaw their way through a shipping container wall either.
 There’s no chance of them getting inside unless they gain entrance when the doors are open.

-Whether a shipping container is genuinely flood proof really depends on whether it’s an airtight rated container, and whether that container hasn’t been compromised in any way.
+Whether a shipping container is genuinely flood-proof really depends on whether it’s an airtight rated container, and whether that container hasn’t been compromised in any way.
 Many standard brand new shipping containers have been designed to be airtight to keep dust and pests out, as well as to thoroughly protect the cargo contained within.
-Even used shipping containers that are A Grade and have been taken care of will maintain their airtight, and thus watertight, integrity.
+Even used shipping containers that are A Grade and have been taken care of will maintain they’re airtight, and thus watertight, integrity.

 Shipping containers have been designed for sea transport and will actually float in the event that they go overboard.
 If you want to use a shipping container for storage in an area that receives heavy rainfall, then you’ll want to choose either a brand new airtight container or a good quality used container with intact door seals that are still airtight.

 When you opt for containers that meet these standards, you can be assured that your shipping container will indeed be flood-proof, as well as keeping out dirt and pests, such as cockroaches, rodents and other vermin.
 To be certain, purchase or hire a new shipping container that has been certified as being 100% airtight and you won’t have any issues with water leaks, no matter how much rain you get.